 If you want your AI-powered voice assistant to meet user expectations, having an eloquent chatbot isn’t enough.
 Instead, you’ll need to pay attention to the UI/UX elements of your app so that it engages users throughout their interaction.

-Remember, users want to solve their problems seamlessly with your app.
+Remember, users want to solve their problems seamlessly.
 That means mapping out their journey from the moment they sign up for the app.
 Proper choice of colors, layouts, fonts, and visual elements helps to a certain extent.
 However, you should also focus on conversational flow.

 When you create an AI voice assistant, you must anticipate various scenarios that users might encounter.
 For example, they might ask questions to which the AI model cannot satisfactorily respond.
-In such cases, decide what the model should do, such as courteously presenting other options to the user.
+In such cases, decide what the model should do, such as courteously presenting other options to the user, to ensure you give the opportunity for the user to solve the problem even if AI can't.

 To incorporate conversational design, follow these tips: